philihp/fields-of-arle/README.md

     `{clay: 3}`.
 * Derived data are handled by React views.
   * Which land tiles are flooded is calculated on the client.

+# Setting Up

+* Get node 8.12
+* Get npm 6.4.1
+* Checkout the repo and install with `npm install`
+* Run the site with `npm run start`

 # Warranties

-This is an academic passion project.
+This is mostly an academic passion project.
 As such, it has turned into an exercise for me to learn how babel works, or how eslint works, or how functional programming works.
 As such, I make no guarantees for code quality.
 Always be learning.

 # Timelines